 Small Business Line of Credit

-A business line of credit is a revolving source of funding and allows you to draw the funds you need when you need them.
+A small business line of credit is a revolving source of funding and allows you to draw the funds you need when you need them.
 Your limit is based on a credit check, much like a personal line of credit or a credit card.

 Who is it best for?
 Small business owners who need to replenish inventory habitually.
 A business line of credit provides access to capital on an ongoing basis, making it easy to replenish your inventory, onboard a new employee and more.